-- In March 2022, PG&E continues to implement health-protective practices at the site in response to the emergent broader public health threat posed by the COVID-19 virus, in accordance with guidance received from federal and state public health departments, and included, for example, implementation of social distancing protocols and increasing the frequency of cleaning of the common work areas.
-In addition, during the morning tailboards, on-site workers were provided with updated guidance relating to the mitigation of the risks of viral exposure and transmission.
-All new or returning workers or visitors are required to take a mandatory COVID-19 protocol briefing and complete a daily selfdeclaration form.
-In addition, starting in March 2022, Covid-19 training is combined with the mandatory Site Health and Safety Training. - PG&E continues to provide the mandatory Site Health and Safety Training for its employees and contractors on a daily basis.
-As of March 31, 2022, a total of 325 health and safety training sessions were held and 902 employees and contractors received the training.
-Of those, in March 2022, 5 sessions were conducted and 50 employees/contractors/visitors were trained.
+- Starting in March 2022, Covid-19 training is combined with the mandatory Site Health and Safety Training.
+As of April 30, 2022, a total of 325 health and safety training sessions were held and 902 employees and contractors received the training.
+Of those, in April 2022, eight sessions were conducted and 43 employees/contractors/visitors were trained.
 After the training, the attendees signed the training roster. - PG&E continues to provide the mandatory Worker Environmental Awareness Training (WEAT) to its employees and contractors that will be involved in the remedy construction project.
 The self-administered WEAT (which was formally rolled out on March 1, 2022) is a self-study course and is available 24/7 and can be taken anywhere at any time.
 After the training, the WEAT attendees took a quiz and signed the WEAT Completion Form.
-As of March 31, 2022, 993 employees and contractors received the training.
-Of those, in March 2022, 46 employees/ contractors were trained or retrained.
+As of April 30, 2022, 1,028 employees and contractors received the training.
+Of those, in April 2022, 35 employees/ contractors were trained or retrained.
 Educational brochures are made available to attendees of the training; they are designed to reinforce the key topics and highlight the take-aways discussed during the training. - PG&E's onsite biologist also trained Field Contact Representatives (FCRs), who will be responsible for compliance with biological avoidance and mitigation measures.
-As of March 31, 2022, a total of 21 FCR training sessions were conducted.
-No FCR session was conducted in March 2022.

-• Training records are kept electronically and at the temporary construction trailer at the SPY.
+As of April 30, 2022, a total of 21 FCR training sessions were conducted.
+No FCR session was conducted in April 2022. - Training records are kept electronically and at the temporary construction trailer at the SPY.
 The records are available upon request.